jamadam/Marquee/readme.md

 ## Perl API

 MojoSimpleHTTPServer class is based on Mojo.
-You can run your app with with Mojo way
+You can run your app in Mojo way

     use MojoSimpleHTTPServer;